Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Main Results

+In addition, a key bottleneck arises from the retriever agent as it is unaware of how its outputs will be combined by the later QA agent, leading to sub-optimal ranking.
+For instance, when queried about two persons, all top-$k$ sentences pertaining to one same person may be ranked higher than those about the other, adding complexity to the task.
+In addition, we observe some interesting hallucination trends with CoT when the context contains distractions: LLMs' hallucination even override the factual information in the context. \Cref{fig:hotpotqa-example-results} illustrates this with an example where \tool constructively emphasizes on evidences and tackles this.
+In a further experiment, we find an increase of 5 points both EM and F1 score when using \CoElong~ instead of \CoEshort~--validating its higher effectiveness.

-In addition to the MRC and Distractor, we evaluate our framework on the following five RAG tasks in the KILT benchmark \citep{petroni-etal-2021-kilt}. \paragraph{Fact Verification} We adopt the Fact Extraction and VERification (FEVER) dataset \cite{thorne-etal-2018-fever}.
-Given a claims, the task is to determine whether it preserves the fact in the Wikipedia reference (``SUPPORTS''), or contradicts (``REFUTES'').
-As Table \ref{tab:result-hotpotqa-fever} shows on FEVER, \tool significantly outperforms strong baselines like CoT-SC, ReACT and achieves a new 0-shot SOTA accuracy of 81.
-Our \texttt{Evidence} captures necessary rationales to judge the claim, and similar to HotpotQA, solving the problem globally gives us advanatges over iterative CoT variants (examples in Appendix).
+\minisection{Retrieval Augmented Generation} In addition to the MRC and Distractor, we evaluate our framework on the following five RAG tasks in the KILT benchmark \citep{petroni-etal-2021-kilt}.

+{\bf Fact Verification:} We adopt the Fact Extraction and VERification (FEVER) dataset \cite{thorne-etal-2018-fever}.
+The task involves determining whether a claim aligns with facts in a Wikipedia reference ("SUPPORTS") or contradicts them ("REFUTES").
+As shown in Table \ref{tab:result-hotpotqa-fever}, \tool outperforms strong baselines by more than 4\% across both LLMs.
+Further comparisons with CoT-SC (Self-consistency; \citep{wang2022self}) validate that performance gaps of over 2\% persist.
+Our \texttt{Evidence} captures essential rationales for claim evaluation, and akin to HotpotQA, our global problem-solving approach provides advantages over iterative CoT variants (FEVER reasoning examples are in Appendix).

-\paragraph{Open-Domain Question Answering} We adopt the Natural Questions (NQ) \cite{kwiatkowski-etal-2019-natural} and TriviaQA (TQA) \cite{joshi-etal-2017-triviaqa} benchmark to analyze our prompting framework.
+{\bf Open-Domain Question Answering:} We adopt the Natural Questions (NQ) \cite{kwiatkowski-etal-2019-natural} and TriviaQA (TQA) \cite{joshi-etal-2017-triviaqa} benchmark to analyze our prompting framework.
 For each example, there is a short associated answers (less than five tokens) to generate.
 We present model performances w/ \tool in Table \ref{tab:result-nq-tqa-eli5_wow}.
-Initially, while we achieve significant gains in TQA (obtaining a new SOTA score) we found exact same score as CoT (41.6 EM) on NQ.
+We note that questions in NQ are often joint or has multiple named entity answers, and hence we choose to the analyze the affect of different alternatives for the G-Step context.
+As shown in \Cref{fig:nq-problem}, LLMs outputs can answer partially in E-step and using \texttt{Evidence + Original Context} as G-step context provides additional chances to the model for answering the query fully - consequently enhances model enhances.